profshrestha/profshrestha.github.io/index.md

 # Sudhir Shrestha

-Dr. Sudhir Shrestha is an associate professor and the chair of the Engineering Department at SSU.
-He has a PHD and a bachelor's degree in Electrical Engineering.
-Prior to joining SSU, he was a visiting faculty at Miami University, OH and a research faculty at Purdue University in Indianapolis.
+Dr. Sudhir Shrestha is an Associate Professor of Electrical Engineering at California State University, Sonoma State (SSU).
+He holds a Ph.D. and a bachelor's degree in Electrical Engineering.
+Prior to joining SSU, he was a visiting faculty member at Miami University in Ohio and a research faculty member at Purdue University in Indianapolis.
 He also has several years of postdoctoral and industry experience.

 ## Areas of Interests

->Robotics
+>Robotics,
->AI
+>AI,
->Embedded computing
+>Embedded computing, and
 >Biomedical devices.

 ### Publications